 - Also help your rabbit by grooming them regularly, especially when moulting.

-- A build up of hair in the stomach may suggest your rabbit is not getting enough fibre in their diets (so increase their hay amounts) It could also mean they have a problem with their stomach and digestion.
+- A build up of hair in the stomach may suggest your rabbit is not getting enough fibre in their diets, so increase their hay amounts & encourage them to eat more hay.

 Excessive cecals (cecotropes)

 Present with bunnies that have sensitive stomachs.
 Bunnies produce two types of droppings: Familiar droppings which are round and dry.
-Cecotropes which are like a small bunch of grapes and your rabbit should eat these to get their vitamins.
-If you see these droppings laying around then this your rabbit is producing excessive cecals.
+Cecotropes which are like a small bunch of grapes and your rabbit should eat these, to get their vitamins.
+If you see these droppings laying around, then your rabbit is producing excessive cecals.

-- Supply lots of meadow hay & sprinkle in a little dried plantain or dandelions daily too
+- Supply unlimited amounts of meadow hay & sprinkle in a little dried plantain or dandelions daily too

-- At night add a scoop of Pro fibre pellets to the science selective pellets
+- At night add a scoop of Pro fibre pellets to their pellets

-- Keep a diary each day to work out what suits them best
+- Keep a diary each day to work out what foods suit them best

-- Rich hays like readigrass and alfalfa & grass hays can contribute to the problem.
+- Rich hays like grass and alfalfa & hay can contribute to the problem, so avoid them & stick to Meadow & Timothy hay.

 - Check their bottoms are clean every day & take extra precautions against flystrike